4 min read

 Hot spots are inflamed, sore areas of skin due to infection.
 They can leave your dog in discomfort and pain and, unfortunately, they can increase in size at a rapid rate.
-So it is essential as a dog owner to act swiftly.
+It is essential as a dog owner to act swiftly.
 Hot spots can be caused by insect bites, with fleas being one of the most common culprits.
 A dog collar left on after a swim in the lake can cause the skin and fur to retain moisture, leading to the development of a hot spot.
 Breed predisposition (such as Golden Retrievers and dogs with folds in the skin) can be a factor, as can a chewing and licking habit that leads to raw skin.

 Disinfect the Wound

-To apply the solution, dilute it with water until it reaches an “iced tea” color.
+Dilute it with water until it reaches an “iced tea” color.
 Then apply the solution to the wound using a soft cloth.
-You will need to repeat this process at least twice a day, but as often as necessary to ensure the infected area is kept dry and clean.
+You will need to repeat this process at least twice a day to ensure the infected area is kept dry and clean.

 Himalayan Salt Bath

 This is a recommended treatment for a number of reasons.
 Firstly, it is safe and easy to use, posing no danger to your dog.
 Secondly, it is an effective anti-bacterial treatment that will fight against your dog’s infected hot spots.
 Himalayan salt is extremely easy to get your hands on; it can be bought from health stores and even some grocery stores.